The best things to do in Saint Lucia

 Take a day trip to Pigeon Island

-Located in the north of St Lucia, Pigeon Island is a small national park with an 18th-century Fort, two beaches, walking trails, and restaurants.
+Located in the north of Saint Lucia, Pigeon Island is a small national park with an 18th-century Fort, two beaches, walking trails, and restaurants.
 Pigeon island provides a change of scenery to the mountains and jungle area around Soufriere.

 St Lucia